 Fr.
 Raymond Fussner, SJ lived and served at Bellarmine for 23 years.
 Many retreatants fondly remember Fr.
 Fussner setting out the prayer books for morning prayer.
 A fund was established at Bellarmine in Fr.
 Fussner's name to help those financially unable to afford to come on retreat.

 Fr.
-Paul B. Macke, SJ was named the Executive Director of Bellarmine Jesuit Retreat House in December 2010.
-A native of Cincinnati, Ohio, Fr.
-Macke was ordained a Jesuit Priest in 1973 by Joseph Cardinal Bernardin.
+Michael Class, SJ began as Executive Director of Bellarmine Jesuit Retreat House in July 2017.
+A native Chicagoan, Fr.
+Class entered the Society of Jesus in 1979.
+He comes to us from Marquette University, where for 20 years he served in administration and for 10 years as a member of the faculty teaching Leadership Studies to adult learners.
 Under Fr.
-Macke’s leadership, Bellarmine continues to adapt its ministry to the spiritual needs of those seeking a closer relationship with God.
+Class’s leadership, Bellarmine continues to adapt its ministry to the spiritual needs of those seeking a closer relationship with God.